-Average deposits declined \$0.2 billion, or 1%, compared with the prior quarter.
-The decline was primarily due to a decrease in foreign deposits related to two customers in our Central Ohio region.
-Despite a reduction in the number of DDA households, consumer deposits increased \$618 million, or 3%, reflecting increased marketing efforts for consumer time deposit accounts in the fourth quarter.
+Average deposits increased \$512 million, or 2%, compared with the prior quarter.
+Consumer deposits increased \$621.7 million, or 3%, reflecting increased marketing efforts for consumer time deposit accounts in the fourth quarter.
+This increase was partially offset by a \$122.5 million, or 4%, decline in commercial deposits, a result of the weakening economic conditions and interest rate declines.
 The decline in number of DDA households was centered primarily in our Central Indiana region, which has had significant consumer account attrition resulting from the Sky Financial acquisition.
 We are optimistic that this account attrition trend will curtail in 2009.
 Although the number of DDA households declined, total consumer deposits for our Central Indiana region increased \$23 million, or 2%.
-The increase in consumer deposits was offset by a \$706 million, or 8%, decline in commercial deposits, reflecting the weakening economic conditions and interest rate declines.

-Noninterest income decreased \$29.4 million, or 21%, primarily reflecting: (a) \$5.2 million decrease in service charges on deposit accounts primarily due to a decrease in nonsufficient fund and overdraft fees, a continuing trend as a result of current economic conditions, (b) \$17.2 million decrease in mortgage banking income primarily reflecting a \$15.6 million decline in the net hedging impact of MSRs, and (c) \$5.6 million decline in other noninterest income primarily resulting from interest rate swap losses recognized in the fourth quarter, of which, one loan relationship in the Greater Cleveland region accounted for approximately 80%.
+Noninterest income decreased \$24.5 million, or 22%, primarily reflecting: (a) \$17.1 million decrease in mortgage banking income including a \$15.6 million decline in the net hedging impact of MSRs, and (b) \$4.9 million decrease in service charges on deposit accounts primarily reflecting lower nonsufficient fund and overdraft fees, a continuing trend as a result of current economic conditions.

-Noninterest expense increased \$8.5 million, or 4%, reflecting: (a) \$2.4 million increase in marketing expense as a result of considerable marketing efforts in the 2008 fourth quarter, (b) \$2.0 million increase in personnel expense resulting from lower salary deferrals driven by lower origination activity (c) \$1.4 million increase in commercial loan collections expense, and (d) \$1.1 million increase in franchise and other taxes.
+Noninterest expense increased \$4.3 million, or 2%, primarily reflecting: (a) \$2.7 million increase in marketing expense as a result of considerable marketing efforts in the fourth quarter 2008, and (b) \$0.8 million higher operational losses primarily resulting from the repurchasing of loans previously sold to investors.